ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 ### 3. Temporary VIEWs in queries

-This approach is similar to WITH queries, but instead uses temporary views.
+This approach is similar to WITH queries but instead uses temporary views.
 This translates to queries like this:

 ```sql
 CREATE TEMPORARY VIEW tenant_items AS (